rashadkhan97/JAVA-Problem-Solving/README.md

 Before running the assignments, ensure the following tools are installed on your system:

 - **Java Development Kit (JDK)**
   - Version 8 or higher.
+For my case i have used JDK 17
   - [Download JDK from Oracle's Official Website](https://www.oracle.com/java/technologies/javase-downloads.html).

 - **Java IDE**